PMCDC/Fullscreentweaker/README.md

 > It is better that you set the game's resolution as the same of the monitor.
 That way, the visual of the game will remain clean.

 **About 4:3 games:**
 > The 4:3 option will adjust the game window and make it appear at the center of the monitor.
-It is better that you create an custom 4:3 resolution for your display and then set this resolution into the game's display option before you run the tool.
+It is better that you create an **custom 4:3 resolution** that fit your display and then set this resolution into the game's display option before you run the tool.
 >
-> Example, for an 1080p monitor, instead of running the game in 1920x1080, you should set the game resolution to 1440x1080.
+> Example: For an 1080p monitor, instead of running the game in 1920x1080, you should set the game resolution to 1440x1080.

 ### Technologies
 - C#